[1] ".GlobalEnv" "package:groupedHyperframe" "package:stats" "package:graphics" "package:grDevices" "package:utils" "package:datasets"

 FALSE |

-The S3 method print.vectorlist() prints the vital information of a vectorlist.
+The S3 method print.vectorlist() prints the vital information of a vector-list.

-Listing 41.1 converts the hypercolumn Kovesi$values (Section 10.14) into a vectorlist.
+Listing 42.1 converts the hypercolumn Kovesi$values (Section 9.16) into a character vector-list and prints its vital information.

 vectorlist object Kovesi_v